 - Describe the complexities of managing a for-profit, multi-specialty, faculty practice and how priorities are managed in a multifaceted enterprise. - Explain the competing demands placed on physicians in an academic medical setting and the impact they have on clinical practice. - Describe the performance metrics attributable to a faculty practice plan and how they help guide strategy.
+Understand relevant data gathering and analysis for clinical leadership teams. - Understand the likely impact of the changing landscape and review analysis and monitoring of various value based care projects. - Describe optimization of telehealth vs face to face encounters across various specialties and service lines - Improve awareness of diversity and inclusion issues and goals in our workplace

-Location: PDC Offices, Durham, North Carolina
+Location: PDC Offices and Clinics, Durham, North Carolina

-- Attend key operational and strategy sessions including meetings of the PDC Board. - Deliver project recommendations and system changes for assigned projects. - Present recommendations to multi-disciplinary teams with senior leadership.
+- Attend key operational and strategy sessions including meetings of the PDC Medical Directors, Access Champions, and Clinical Vice Chairs, as well as tiered Duke Quality System huddles. - Deliver project recommendations and system changes for assigned projects. - Present recommendations to multi-disciplinary teams with senior leadership.

-- Review strategic hire plans as institution adds hospital capacity and increased specialty services. - Analyze opportunities for expansion of CPDC through acquisitions including a financial analysis of downstream revenue. - Outline a plan to maximize revenue opportunities and minimize risks as provisions of healthcare reform are enacted.
+- Analysis of infrastructure-resources-support staff needs in a rapidly growing clinical practice. - Review strategic hire plans as institution adds hospital capacity and increased specialty services. - Analyze opportunities for expansion of CPDC through acquisitions including a financial analysis of downstream revenue. - Outline a plan to maximize revenue opportunities and minimize risks as provisions of healthcare reform are enacted. - Review and optimize diversity, equity, inclusion initiatives and projects for providers, staff, and patients.